CLDR/LDML Keyboards

 Keyman and LDML

-As was announced in the March 2022 February 2023 roadmaps, the Keyman team has been working in anticipation of LDML support in Keyman and Keyman Developer.
-We plan to provide initial support for the LDML technical preview version in desktop devices in the Keyman 17.0 release and some supporting tools, with Keyman Developer support and touch platforms coming in version 18.0.
+As was announced in the March 2022 and February 2023 roadmaps, the Keyman team has been working in anticipation of LDML support in Keyman and Keyman Developer.
+Version 17.0 of Keyman includes support for LDML keyboards on desktop platforms - Windows, macOS, and Linux - and Keyman Developer 17.0 includes support for compiling and validation LDML keyboards.

 The LDML support is being developed in our cross-platform Keyman Core component, which will enable a consistent feature set across all platforms including web by version 19.0, with a common code base.